ydiamandieva/ai-product-strategy/05-the-guardrails/compounding-system.md

 - Estimated adjacent spend: $2030/mo across surveyed users.
 - Dominant signal: Workflow gap.

-Recommended next step: Workflow gaps dominate, your users are stitching your product into multi-step pipelines.
+Next step: Workflow gaps dominate, the AI Assistant users are stitching the product into multi-step pipelines.
 Strongest near-term move is partner integrations with the AI tools they already chain in.

 Sequence the Build column by frequency × strategic relevance.
 Confirm Partner candidates with the external tools' partnership teams.
 Re-run this audit each quarter, workarounds shift fast.